 Marilou van Lierop paints an elusive, alienating, slightly surreal world.
 Recognisable and at once unfathomable.
 While painting, she explores natural, social and existential phenomena.
-She paints the chaos and the helpless ways of man to come to grips it.
-Our eye moves back and forth over the crowd scenes and finds no rest.
+She paints the chaos and the helpless ways of man to come to grip it.
+Our eyes move back and forth over the crowd scenes and find no rest.
 Van Lierop does not lead our gaze.
 She does not coerce.
 There is no centre, no focus, only quiet chaos.
 In some works she applies white lines as hyphens between people or between an isolated individual and a crowd.
 In so doing she brings order.

 The constructions we make, the stories we remember, are ways to escape these complexities.
 This collective thinking and these methods are exposed.
 Plans and grids are like a veil placed over reality; not because they necessarily agree with it, but these are the ordinances which we use to engage the world.
 It is like projecting the known into the unknown, into the "wild".
 It is scanning / searching for the floating, unspoken stories to be found between people / worlds.

 Repeating the Snap, 2016, Oil on paper on canvas

 See How the Lands Lay, 2016, Edith Dekyndt, Marilou van Lierop - West Den Haag